WICG/WebApiDevice/Explainer.md

 A status of trusted is given to a web application based on its origin, as it is de facto the boundary mechanism on the Web (permissions, local storage, requests are all scoped/restricted per origin).

 Take Chrome browser as an example, the status of trusted applications is given to those origins, which correspond to web applications selected by organization administrators, that are configured in the [Google Admin Console](https://support.google.com/a/topic/2413312) and forced-installed on the enterprise managed devices.
+The permissions can be revoked if administrators don't want to provide specific functionalities on the managed devices.
 ## How is Managed Device Web API defined?
 We propose to add a new read-only property ‘managed’ into the [navigator](https://developer.mozilla.org/en-US/docs/Web/API/Navigator) interface.
 It contains all powerful methods and related properties enabled for trusted applications.